anuj-rishu/Telegram-Bot-For-SRM-Academia/readme.md

 - **Create a new Telegram bot** via [BotFather](https://t.me/botfather) to get your `TELEGRAM_BOT_TOKEN`.
 - **Set up a MongoDB database** and get your connection string.
 - **Configure the API endpoint** for SRM Academia data.
+- **Set up supporting services** for tasks, notifications, and document storage.

 ## 🏃‍♂️ Usage